Old Mutual says market turmoil could delay U.S. funds IPO

 The company said it had already reduced its debt by 482 million pounds, and was on track to deliver on its goals.

-Old Mutual shares were down 1.77 pct by 08:45 a.m.
-British time, outperforming the FTSE 100 share index, which was 2.4 percent lower.
+Old Mutual shares were down 1.77 pct by 0745 GMT, outperforming the FTSE 100 share index, which was 2.4 percent lower.
 The stock has fallen 10 percent in the year to date.

 Old Mutual, which operates insurance, banking and asset management businesses in over 30 countries, made an adjusted operating profit of 845 million pounds in the first six months of the year.